 He didn’t learn to make amends to his friend who he hurt.

 Instead, he learned it’s okay to hit if you’re an adult.

 He learned it’s okay to hit if you’re bigger.

-When our kids hit (or bite, or any other unkind or aggressive behavior), as parents we can feel embarrassed or angry or disappointed.
+When our kids hit (or bite, or any other unkind or aggressive behavior), or are rude, unkind, or mean, as parents we can feel embarrassed or angry or disappointed.

 It can be hard to watch our kids show less than desired behaviors and it’s extra hard when we watch our kids hurt others.

 But if we come at it with the mindset that all behavior is communication, we can help our kids positively interact with other people in a much more effective way.

 When my kids have hit each other or their peers, I first pay attention to the child who was hurt.
 I make sure they’re okay.
 I ask what I can do to help them feel better.

 I model the correct behavior to my child.

 Then I turn my attention to my child.